-We collect usage data from your visitors.
+We collect usage data from your users.

 We build your Heatmap report.

-When it comes to click/tap and move Heatmaps, Hotjar will check all the elements your visitors interact with and compares them to the previous copy saved in Step 2.
+When it comes to click/tap and move Heatmaps, Hotjar will check all the elements your users interact with and compares them to the previous copy saved in Step 2.
 If there is a match, it will be reflected in the Heatmap report.

 Hotjar may collect more click data than shows on your Heatmap